 -

-Fry the pasteles in hot oil until golden brown.
+Fry the pasteles in hot oil until they are golden brown.

 -

-Drain on absorbent paper before serving.
-For a less fatty version, you can cook them for 20 minutes in air fry mode, in your air fryer (Ninja Foodi for me)
+Drain on paper towels before serving.
+For a less greasy version, you can cook them for 20 minutes in the air fryer (Ninja Foodi for me)